aosabook/500lines/pedometer/chapter.md

 # Diving Into Code

-Our goal for this chapter is to create a web application in Ruby that accepts accelerometer data, parses, processes, and analyzes it, and returns the steps taken along with other related information.
+Our goal for this chapter is to create a web application in Ruby that accepts accelerometer data, parses, processes, and analyzes it, and returns the number of steps taken, the distance traveled, and the elapsed time.

 # Preliminary Work